skhudolii/University-Management-System/README.md

 - Dependent dropdowns: The application includes functionality for dynamic dropdowns that update based on user selections, providing an intuitive user experience.
 - Schedules: The system supports schedules for faculties, students, and teachers, allowing them to view and their respective schedules.
 - Group deletion constraint: A group cannot be deleted if there is at least one student assigned to that group, ensuring data integrity and preventing accidental deletions.
+- Sorting: Implemented sorting functionality to allow users to sort data in ascending or descending order based on different columns.
+- Searching: Implemented searching functionality to enable users to search for specific records using keywords or filters.
+- Pagination: Utilizes the X.PagedList library to implement pagination, breaking down large datasets into smaller, manageable pages for improved user experience.

+## Responsive Design

+The University Management System features a responsive design that adapts to various screen sizes and devices.
+Whether accessed from a desktop computer, tablet, or smartphone, the application's UI will adjust to provide an optimal viewing experience.

 ## Installation